-A developing country also known as a third world country or a less-developed country, is a nation with minimal advanced industrial base and a low Human Development Index (HDI) to other countries such as America or Great Britain.
-The majority of the countries in Africa are unfortunately classified as a ‘third world country’ however, since the 1990’s developing countries has established superior growth rates than the developed countries.
+A developing country is also known as a third world country or a less-developed country is a nation with minimal advanced industrial base and a low Human Development Index (HDI) to other countries such as America or Great Britain.
+The majority of the countries in Africa are unfortunately classified as a ‘third world country’ however since the 1990’s developing countries have established superior growth rates than the developed countries.

 Political instability in Nigeria has been going on since the state declared independence and the local communities in north and south unfortunately clashed.
 Extensive conflict and militant rebellions in Nigeria has been the talk in international news media, with the not long past example being the ambush carried out by Islamist militant group Boko Haram on the citizens in Maiduguri, located in Northern Nigeria.
 The Boko Haram attack is one of the many examples of not long past interference of the peace, creating more and more instabilities in the country and controlling not only the civilians and the political leaders but also multinational corporations operating in Nigeria, such as Shell.